pkrh39/Samsung-NT350XCR-AD5AS-Opencore/README.md

 sudo pmset -a proximitywake 0
 sudo pmset -a tcpkeepalive 0
 sudo pmset -a standby 1
-sudo pmset -a standbydelayhigh 5400 sudo pmset -a standbydelaylow 1800 sudo pmset -a hibernatemode 3 sudo pmset -a highstandbythreshold 40
+sudo pmset -a standbydelayhigh 1800 sudo pmset -a standbydelaylow 600 sudo pmset -a hibernatemode 3 sudo pmset -a lidwake 0
 ```
 #### Settings for AC
 ```